sky-chaser-high/adobe-illustrator-scripts/README.md

 To run the scripts, from File > Scripts > Other Script... ( <kbd>⌘</kbd> / <kbd>Ctrl</kbd> + <kbd>F12</kbd> )

 > **Note**
-> In rare cases, if you continue to use the script, it may stop working.
+> In rare cases, if you continue to use the script, it may not work.
-> In that case, restart Illustrator and run this script again.
+> In that case, restart Illustrator and try again.

 ## Extensions, software